driskell/log-courier/docs/LogstashIntegration.md

 If you need to install the gem and plugins on a server without an internet connection, you can download the gem dependencies from the rubygems site and transfer them across.
-Follow the instructions for Manual Installation and install the dependency gems before the Log Courier gem.
+Follow the instructions for Manual Installation and install the dependency gems first using the same instructions as for the Log Courier gem.

 * https://rubygems.org/gems/ffi-rzmq-core
 * https://rubygems.org/gems/ffi-rzmq